-The Israeli Defense Export Control Law, 5766-2007 and its regulations, govern the state's control of the export of defence equipment, the transfer of defence know-how and the offering of defence-related services, for reasons of national security, foreign relations, international obligations and other vital interests of the state of Israel.
+The Israeli Defense Export Control Law, 5766-2007 and its regulations govern the state's control of the export of defence equipment, the transfer of defence know-how and the offering of defence-related services, for reasons of national security, foreign relations, international obligations and other vital interests of the state of Israel.

 In 2018, the Israeli government published a proposal for a Cyber Defense and National Cyber Directorate Bill.
 That bill had proposed to grant far-reaching and unprecedented powers to the NCD, such as compelling organisations to produce any information or document required to handle cyber-attacks and authority to issue instructions to organisations, including instructions to carry out acts on the organisation's computerised material, for the purpose of handling cyber-attacks.
 That bill did not materialise into law, but the government reintroduced a revised version of the bill in March 2021.
-The revised version, now named the Powers for Strengthening Cyber Defense (Provisional Measure) Bill, (the "Cyber Defense Bill") would require that the NCD obtain a court order authorising it to instruct organisations to carry out acts on the organisations' computer systems.
+The revised version, now named the Powers for Strengthening Cyber Defense (Provisional Measure) Bill (the "Cyber Defense Bill"), would require that the NCD obtain a court order authorising it to instruct organisations to carry out acts on the organisations' computer systems.
 The court order would be obtainable only after the NCD has liaised with the organisation, explained the need and the rationale for the acts sought and gave the organisation a reasonable opportunity to address the cyber-attack in question by itself.
-Stakeholders opposing the new Cyber Defense Bill indicate that among other issues, the Cyber Defense Bill's arrangements do not properly inter-operate with the existing regulatory landscape in Israel.
+Stakeholders opposing the new Cyber Defense Bill indicate that, among other issues, the Cyber Defense Bill's arrangements do not properly inter-operate with the existing regulatory landscape in Israel.
+The Cyber Defense Bill also did not materialise into law.

-Data breach notification and incident response requirements are codified in a number of laws and vary depending on the organisation that suffered from the incident (bank, company, etc) as further described in 3.3 Legal Requirements.
+Data breach notification and incident response requirements are codified in a number of laws and binding directives and vary depending on the organisation that suffered from the incident (bank, company, etc) as further described in 3.3 Legal Requirements and Specific Required Security Practices.